NeonGeckoCom/neon-docs/docs/neon_os/neon_os_updates.md

 ### Device Updater Plugin (since Neon Core 23.7.31a4)
-NeonOS Releases since July 20, 2023 now use SquashFS to perform a different kind of updates.
+NeonOS Releases since July 20, 2023 now use SquashFS to perform a different kind of update.
 Operating System updates are managed by the [Device Updater Plugin](https://github.com/NeonGeckoCom/neon-phal-plugin-device-updater) which checks configured remote paths for new SquashFS or InitramFS images to be applied.
 When an update is available, the plugin downloads and applies updates;